Lokesh-7-gadham/FUTURE_DS_01/README.md

 ---

 ## 📦 Large Files Notice
-Due to GitHub file size limits, the dataset and Power BI (.pbix) file are not uploaded to this repository.
+The dataset file is not uploaded due to GitHub file size limitations.
-They can be shared upon request.
+It can be shared upon request.

 ---

 ## 🙌 Acknowledgement
 Task completed as part of the **Future Interns – Data Science & Analytics Internship**.